 Under siteInfo, fill in the names of the ceph pools that you created so far.
 In addition, fill in the external IP addresses of all the servers in the cluster.
 These will be put into the externalIPs field of services that are meant to be public facing, such as the ingress daemons or the plotter.

 If you are using Rook, then make sure to uncomment

 Once you have configured the siteconfig file, run

 manifests which contains the kubernetes config files for all the services in the SGS stack.

 At the time the guide was written, this directory looks like

-These config files need to be applied in order.
+These core config files need to be applied in a specific order:

 cd core chmod a+x secret_ceph_keyring.sh ./secret_ceph_keyring.sh

 Then wait for the etcd pods to exist by checking for the three etcd pods with

 You can then create the host keys for the admin console: